MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/disk-management/troubleshooting-disk-management.md

 **Cause:** The dynamic disk has I/O errors on a region of the disk.
 A warning icon appears on the dynamic disk with errors.

 **Solution:**  If the I/O errors are temporary, reactivate the disk to return it to **Online** status.
 For instructions describing how to bring the disk back online, see [Reactivate a Missing or Offline Dynamic Disk](reactivate-a-missing-or-offline-dynamic-disk.md).
-See also [disk status descriptions](http://go.microsoft.com/fwlink/?LinkId=64112).

 <a id="BKMK_6"></a>